Walter M. Gibson

-Walter Murray Gibson (March 6, 1822 – January 21, 1888) was an American adventurer and a government minister in the Kingdom of Hawaii prior to the kingdom's 1887 constitution.
+Walter Murray Gibson (January 16, 1822 – January 21, 1888) was an American adventurer and a government minister in the Kingdom of Hawaii prior to the kingdom's 1887 constitution.

 Early life

-Gibson was generally thought to be born March 6, 1822, in the southern United States, though he sometimes claimed to have been born in England.
+Gibson was born January 16, 1822, at sea between Gibraltar and England.
+He was christened on March 6 in England in Stamfordham, Northumberland, though he sometimes claimed to have been born in England.

+As a young man, he taught a school in Elbert County, Georgia, though the land later became a part of Hart County, Georgia.
 He spent his young adulthood in Anderson District, South Carolina.

 He was the captain of a ship and became involved in gunrunning in the Caribbean.
 Later, he was jailed in the East Indies by the Dutch on charges of fomenting rebellion, was sentenced to death, but managed to escape from Weltevreden Prison in Java.

 He claimed receiving a vision while in prison to "build up a kingdom in these isles, whose lines of power shall run around the earth."

 In 1859, he went to Utah Territory and joined the Church of Jesus Christ of Latter-day Saints (LDS Church), persuading church president Brigham Young to allow him to establish a Mormon colony in the Pacific.